How To Find The Class Midpoint

 Step 1: Identify the Class Limits

 The first step is to identify the upper and lower class limits for the class you're interested in.
 Class limits are the boundaries of the class interval.
-For example, if your class interval is 50-60, then:
+Here's one way to look at it: if your class interval is 50-60, then:

 * Lower Class Limit = 50